4+1 Bachelors/Masters Programs

 The Bachelor’s degree in Civil or Environmental Engineering is the minimum requirement for practicing in these professions today.

 It is also one of the key requirements for becoming a licensed professional engineer.
 More than ever before, the industry is demanding graduates to seek advanced training and education in order to handle the complex problems we currently face with our deteriorating infrastructure and ever-changing environment.
-Through this program, qualified UD undergraduate students pursuing the Bachelor of Civil Engineering (BCE) degree or the Bachelor of Environmental Engineering (BENE) degree may begin work toward their Master’s degree in Civil Engineering as a senior, and complete the Master’s degree in as little as one year.
+Through the 4+1 program, qualified UD undergraduate students pursuing the Bachelor of Civil Engineering (BCE) degree or the Bachelor of Environmental Engineering (BENE) degree may begin work toward their Master’s degree in Civil Engineering as a senior, and complete the non-thesis Master’s degree in as little as one year.

 The program is limited to UD undergraduates pursuing the BCE or BENE degree, with a minimum cumulative grade point average of 3.25 at the time of application.
 Students must have completed at least 90 credits toward their undergraduate degree before they can be enrolled in the program.
 Only full-time students at the time of application are eligible.

 Students apply to the program in the spring semester of their junior year, or when they have completed 75 credits toward their undergraduate degree.
 Students must meet all the requirements for admission to the regular graduate program (Personal Statement, 3 letters of recommendation); however, students are not required to take the GRE to gain admission to this program.

-- Students must fulfill all the requirements for the Master of Civil Engineering degree.
+- Students must fulfill all of the requirements for the Master of Civil Engineering degree.

 - Students may choose the non-thesis or the thesis option.
 The thesis option may require more time.